GUIDES & RESOURCES

 2. You get to choose your own hospital

-As a private patient, you can choose which hospital you’re treated in – you can even choose to be a private patient in a public hospital.3
+As a private patient, you can choose which hospital you’re treated in – you can even choose to be a private patient in a public hospital.

 Why does it matter?
 Well, you might prefer to be treated in a hospital that’s closer to home or one that has an excellent reputation in a particular field.

-You might also find private hospitals could be a more pleasant environment to recover in, with a greater chance of having a private room, fancier facilities, and better food.4
+You might also find private hospitals could be a more pleasant environment to recover in, with a greater chance of having a private room, fancier facilities, and better food.

 3. Waiting times for elective surgeries might be shorter

-In the public system, the wait times for non-urgent elective surgeries can commonly drag out as long as a year.5 Non-urgent surgeries refer to anything that isn’t considered an emergency.6 This include things like cataract surgery, joint replacements, gallbladder removal and surgery for endometriosis.7 And while the system might consider these surgeries non-urgent, waiting a long time for these types surgery can be challenging, frustrating, or even painful.
+In the public system, the wait times for non-urgent elective surgeries can commonly drag out as long as a year.
+Non-urgent elective surgeries are medically necessary and refer to anything that isn’t considered an emergency or the result of an emergency presentation.
+This includes things like cataract surgery, joint replacements, gallbladder removal and surgery for endometriosis.
+And while the system might consider these surgeries non-urgent, waiting a long time for these types of surgery can be challenging, frustrating, or even painful.

-Through the private system, your specialist is likely able to treat you more quickly in a private hospital,8 which means you can get on with your recovery (and your life) more quickly.
+Through the private system, your specialist is likely able to treat you more quickly in a private hospital, which means you can get on with your recovery (and your life) more quickly.

 4. It might save you some extra tax costs

-If you don’t have Hospital Cover and you’re a single person earning more than $93,000 or a family or couple earning more than $186,000 combined, you’ll have to pay the Medicare Levy Surcharge.
-This starts at 1.0% and goes up incrementally depending on how much you earn.9
+If you don’t have hospital cover and you’re a single person earning more than $97,000 or a family or couple earning more than $194,000 combined, you’ll have to pay the Medicare Levy Surcharge.
+This starts at 1.0% and goes up incrementally depending on how much you earn.

-Holding a Private Health Insurance policy also means you’ll likely be eligible for a Private Health Insurance Rebate.
-The actual amount you get is calculated based on your age and income.10 You can either claim the rebate as a premium reduction from your insurance provider, or as a tax offset when you lodge your tax return.11
+Holding a private health insurance policy also means you’ll likely be eligible for a private health insurance rebate.
+The actual amount you get is calculated based on your age and income.
+You can either claim the rebate as a premium reduction from your insurance provider, or as a tax offset when you lodge your tax return.

 5. You’re more likely to get a single room

 Nobody loves the idea of sharing a room with a stranger, but when you’re unwell, that prospect can be even less appealing than usual.
-If you have Private Hospital Cover, you’ll likely have more choice about whether you get a private room in hospital.12
+If you have private hospital cover, you’ll likely have more choice about whether you get a private room in hospital.

 6. You might get cover for your ambulance costs

-When it comes to Private Health Insurance, what’s included in Ambulance Cover can vary.
-For example, some might only cover you in the state or territory of your residence, while others might not cover ‘call out’ fees (when an ambulance comes and treats you but doesn’t end up taking you to a hospital).14
+When it comes to private health insurance, what’s included in ambulance cover can vary.
+For example, some might only cover you in the state or territory of your residence, while others might not cover ‘call out’ fees (when an ambulance comes and treats you but doesn’t end up taking you to a hospital).

 As always, it’s worth reading your product brochure carefully so you know exactly what you’re covered for.